ringtho/stackoverflow-lite/README.md

 - can view questions with the most answers

 ## API Description ##
 The StackOverflow-lite API is implemented in flask, a python microframework.
-Version 1 of the API is hosted on Heroku and can be accessed at https://sringtho.herokuapp.com.
+Version 1 of the API is hosted on Heroku and can be accessed at [StackOverflow-lite Herokku](https://stackoverflow-lite-flask.herokuapp.com)
 The corresponding endpoints and their functionalities are described below

 |Endpoint                                       | Function